-Our distinguished speaker last night was Supreme Court Chief Justice John G. Roberts, Jr. The crowd was welcoming and warm to him, not only because he, like all the Justices, is in the midst of important, historic, and selfless public service to the citizens of this country, but also because he grew up in Northwest Indiana.
+Our distinguished speaker last night was Chief Justice of The Supreme Court of The United States, John G. Roberts, Jr. The crowd was welcoming and warm to him, not only because he, like all the Justices, is in the midst of important, historic, and selfless public service to the citizens of this country, but also because he grew up in Northwest Indiana.
 We’re a humble state, but we are immensely proud of our own.
 He is no exception.

 The first half hour of our time with him was as students and teacher.
 He gave us an interesting history lesson of the Supreme Court of the United States, how they interacted with their President at the time, and what decisions were important to their Court.
 Mr. Chief Justice used Powerpoint to show photos of the different courts.
 Seeing photos of the Justices, as well as the Presidents during whose term they served, was an interesting addition to his lecture.

 This made me think about those of us who do what we do to serve others.
 No, I would never compare myself in importance to Chief Justice Roberts, but I can compare what he said to all who serve clients as a way of life.
-It is probably true that our clients’ children, employees or successors will not remember our names long after we are gone, but that doesn’t matter.
-It is rare when you and I will have court cases named after us, marketing, business planning or social media applications that carry our names, or buildings that bear our name so that we might be fondly remembered.
+It is probably true that our clients, employees, or successors will not remember our names long after we are gone, but that doesn’t matter.
+It is rare when you and I will have court cases named after us, marketing, business development, or social media apps that carry our names, or buildings named after us so others have no choice but to remember us.
 This does not matter at all.
 They won’t remember, and that’s okay.

 What matters most is that our clients understand, without a shadow of a doubt, that we are completely present for them, that we care passionately about their business, what happens to them, that we are there to protect them, understand them, and that we have their best interest at heart when we are with them, and even when we are not.